Unless you NEVER drive your car or truck in the real world, you have small chips and scratches on your finish.

 We recommend getting your touch up kit from PaintScratch.com and choosing the touch up pen option.

-The point of practicing is to get used to the flow of paint.
+The point of practicing is to get used to the flow of car paint.
 Touch up pens are my preferred tool.
 If you haven’t tested how the paint flows from the pen you can easily apply too much paint.
-This might seem like a step you can skip but it’s worth taking the 30 seconds it takes to get a feel for the paint flow.
+This might seem like a step you can skip but it’s worth taking the 30 seconds it takes to make sure you get a feel for the paint flow.
 Trust me.

 Apply a bit of your chosen touch up paint to something with a shiny surface that you can use to compare the color to your car or truck finish.
 A porcelain mug is a good test object.

 3. Prepare the scratch or chip

 It’s a good idea to give your car a good wash prior to attempting to touch up a scratch or chip.
 This will remove a lot of contaminants that could get trapped in the touch up paint and make it look rough.

 For the best results you’ll need to strip away any wax or sealant from the immediate area.
 Use isopropyl alcohol or a good degreaser to remove these protective coatings in and around the scratch or chip.

 If the scratch or chip has exposed bare metal and rust has started to develop you’ll need to sand that away.

 It can be difficult to get all of the rust out but a very inexpensive sanding pen is the ideal tool for removing rust from tiny nooks and crannies without damaging other areas.